Drennan98/Super-Sports-Quiz/README.md

 This project is inspired by my passion for sport.
 So I made a quiz containing some pretty straightforward questions.
 The quiz is accessible to anyone!

-You can find the live version of the site here [here](https://drennan98.github.io/Super-Sports-Quiz).
+You can find the live version of the site [here](https://drennan98.github.io/Super-Sports-Quiz).

 I went with a sports quiz idea as I'm passionate about sport and thought it would be easy to develop.